axone-protocol/docs/docs/whitepaper/data-spaces.md

 **Data management**

-- All metadata of datasets and services must be described
+- All metadata of datasets and services must be described.
-- Restrictions on the licence of the dataset
+- Restrictions on the license of the dataset.
-- Only one type of actors has access to the raw data
+- Only one type of actors has access to the raw data.

 **Technical requirements**

-- Each data provider stores its own data
+- Each data provider stores its own data.

 **Business models**

-- Retribution of the contributors according to the template XXX : Open data are not retributed and other datasets are retributed in function of the service consumption
+- Retribution of the contributors according to the template XXX : Open data are not retributed and other datasets are retributed in function of the service consumption.
-- Retribution of the contributor according to the template “Data Marketplace” : each provider evaluates the price of its data or services.
+- Retribution of the contributor according to the template “Data Marketplace”: each provider evaluates the price of its data or services.

 Governance mechanisms allow to adapt these rules (See next section).

-## DS Governance
+## Data Space Governance

 Data Spaces are commons governed in a decentralized way.